How to Calculate Leverage in 1:500 and 1:100 Leverage Ratio

 How Leverage Increases Profits and Loses?

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 500:1 leverage, but you only trade 1 lot the used leverage you're using is 100:1, But if you trade 5 contracts then the leverage you'll use is 500:1 which is equal to Maximum leverage (500:1).
+NB: This is the leverage you are actually using, not the maximum leverage.
+If an online broker offers you 500:1 leverage but you only trade one contract or lot, your used leverage is 100:1.
+But if you trade five contracts, your used leverage is 500:1, which is the same as the maximum leverage (500:1).

 So the example illustration referred in this tutorial below is talking of the leverage used based on the volume of the trade which you have opened.